 Check for hotel availability in Iceland

 Instead, we returned back down the stairs, found some lunch nearby, and decided to visit the Skogar Museum, Skógasafn.
-It was interesting to see the houses that Icelanders had lived in over the years and take in a bit of history — though on a nice warm day, our time was probably better spent exploring outdoors.
+It was interesting to see the houses that Icelanders had lived in over the years and take in a bit of history — though on a nice warm day in August, our time was probably better spent exploring outdoors.
 I’ve also read, since visiting, that there is another waterfall that we missed out on visiting in Skogar, Kvernufoss; apparently, it’s located behind the museum.